-Bursa are sacs filled with fluid found in your joints, including the hips.
-The bursa are supposed to provide cushioning to your joints and lessen the friction created as your joints move.
+Bursa is sacs filled with fluid found in your joints, including the hips.
+The bursa is supposed to provide cushioning to your joints and lessen the friction created as your joints move.
 However, the bursa can become inflamed, which can lead to pain each time the joint is used.

-Any joint and the soft tissues that support it can be overused.
+Any joints and the soft tissues that support them can be overused.
 Overuse is common in individuals who perform repetitive motions, such as having to do the same motion hundreds of times a day for particular job activity.